hashicorp/serf/website/source/docs/agent/options.html.markdown

   it will send a Leave message to the rest of the cluster and gracefully leave.
 Defaults to false.

-* `leave_on_interrupt` - This is the same as `leave_on_terminate` but
+* `skip_leave_on_interrupt` - This is the similar to`leave_on_terminate` but
   only affects interrupt handling.
+By default, an interrupt causes Serf to gracefully leave, but setting this to true disables that.
+Defaults to false.
-This is usually from a Control-C from a shell.
-Defaults to true.
+  Interrupts are usually from a Control-C from a shell.
+(This was previously `leave_on_interrupt` but has since changed).